-Prior to joining NTU, Dr Mbah taught the following modules at Bournemouth University.
+Prior to joining NTU, Dr Mbah taught the following modules at Bournemouth University (BU).

 - Leadership at Masters Level

 - Business Management and Developing Management Competence at Undergraduate Level

-In addition, he was an active member of a research team, providing PhD supervision and examining transfers.
+At BU, he was also an active member of a research team, providing PhD supervision and examining transfers.
 He also led an internal funding scheme and provided leadership to the University’s Research Staff Association (RSA).

 Prior to joining Bournemouth University in 2015, he contributed to the teaching of Research Methods at Canterbury Christ Church University, as well as served as a member of an Ethics Committee.